92UKRHUYCOEV/SCATTERED-INVOICE/README.md

 | 6	|A fraudulent internal email containing revised banking instructions was sent from the compromised account.	|Used a trusted identity and existing email context to support the attempted GBP 24,500 wire-transfer fraud. |
 | 7	|Additional Microsoft cloud services associated with OneDrive and SharePoint were accessed.	|Expanded the potential scope beyond the victim’s mailbox and required further review of file activity. |

 Authentication, cloud-application, and email telemetry connected these events through shared indicators, including the source IP address, timestamp alignment, application context, and Azure AD session identifier.
-The resulting sequence show
+The resulting sequence shows rapid progression from MFA fatigue to account compromise, mailbox manipulation, concealment, and attempted financial fraud.

 ---